-The “Mayflower” a hand built ship leaves Plymouth, England in the year 1620 for a voyage to the “New World” and lands in what is now Cape Cod, Massachusetts.
-In sixty-six days the pilgrims traveled 2750 miles.
+The “Mayflower”, a hand-built ship, leaves Plymouth, England in the year 1620 for a voyage to the “New World” and lands in what is now Cape Cod, Massachusetts.
+In sixty-six days the pilgrims traveled 2,750 miles.
 The ship was only 5.5 high, 80 feet long and 25' wide.
-It was a four mast ship with only three decks.
-The top deck contained the cooking and look out area.
+It was a four-mast ship with only three decks.
+The top deck contained the cooking and lookout area.
 The middle deck was for the people who rarely left that area.
-The bottom deck was used for steering the ship and it carried food and all supplies needed to use once they landed.
+The bottom deck was used for steering the ship, and it carried food and all supplies needed to use once they landed.
 The ship was not designed for the comfort of the passengers but rather to carry supplies of food and drink along with building materials to construct homes once they landed.
 The ship consisted of fifty-one men, twenty-one boys, twenty women, and ten girls.
 One baby was born on the ship.

 May you cherish the history of the first Thanksgiving and remember the pilgrims who so bravely ventured out of their security in England to find the New World!
+Have a blessed day!